How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 If you have historical data, allocate budget by channel ROI, not equally.
 If Google search delivers 5:1 ROAS and paid social delivers 3:1, shift more budget to search.

-If you're new to digital, use benchmarks: allocate 30% to search, 30% to social, and 40% to everything else initially.
-After 90 days, optimize based on actual performance.
+If you are new to digital, use benchmarks: allocate 30% to search, 30% to social, and 40% to everything else initially.
+After 90 days, optimise based on actual performance.

 Step 3: Reserve 20% for Testing and Experimentation

-New channels, new creative approaches, and new tactics won't work if they're underfunded.
+New channels, new creative approaches, and new tactics will not succeed if they are underfunded.
 Reserve 20% of your budget for testing new channels (Pinterest, TikTok, YouTube, LinkedIn), new audience segments, and new messaging.

 This is high-risk, high-reward spending.
 Most tests will fail, but the ones that work unlock new growth.
 Luxury brands that only allocate budget to proven channels plateau.